Updated: Dec 12, 2020

-The road was great, running through the national park Cerro Castillo, just a superb ride.
+The road was great, running through the national park of Cerro Castillo, just a superb ride.

 My excitement from the last few days nearing the region of my final destination, Ushuaia, was short lived and I resigned myself to another bike failure.
-I told Charlie I had to turn for Puerto Ibañez and the shorter ferry to Chile Chico since I didn’t want to lose a final drive somewhere on the gravel roads south of the lake.
+I told Charlie I had to turn for Puerto Ibañez and the shorter ferry to Chile Chico since I couldn't chance a final drive failure somewhere on the long, remote gravel roads south of the lake.

 Almost big enough for me and the bike to fit!